Koray Okumus

 Untitled UI was designed to be the "ultimate" UI kit and the perfect starting point for any kind of project — from beautiful marketing landing pages, all the way to complex dashboards and web apps — Untitled UI has thought of absolutely everything so you don't have to.

-The team behind Untitled UI are constantly making updates and improvements to the UI kit and recently announced they've completely refactored Untitled UI to take advantage of Figma's latest features announced at Config 2023, including color variables (dark mode), spacing and radius variables, Auto Layout 5.0, min/max widths, Auto Layout wrapping, and much more.
+The team behind Untitled UI are constantly making updates and improvements to the UI kit and recently announced they've completely refactored Untitled UI to take advantage of Figma's latest features released at Config 2023, Framework 2024, and Config 2024.
+This includes all the latest Figma features such as color variables (dark mode), spacing, radius, typography, and effects variables, Auto Layout 5.0, min/max widths, Auto Layout wrapping, and much more.

 They've also released Untitled UI PRO LITE, which is a premium and lightweight version of the full Untitled UI PRO STYLES kit and have included it for free.
 It's 55% lighter, faster, and is designed to include everything you need and nothing you don't.
 It's perfect for moving fast and for smaller projects!